Doctors attending CE to keep their skills up

 Gallo, W., Teng, H., Falba, T., Kasl, S., Krumholz, H., & Bradley, E. (2006).
 The impact of late career job loss on myocardial infarction and stroke: a 10 year follow up using the health and retirement survey.
 Occupational & Environmental Medicine, 63(10), 683–687.

 O¿Connor, T. (2013).
 The pain of job change or loss.
 Kai Tiaki Nursing New Zealand, 19(4), 11–12.

 Reisel, W. D., Probst, T. M., Swee-Lim Chia, Maloles, C. M., & König, C. J. (2010).
 The Effects of Job Insecurity on Job Satisfaction, Organizational Citizenship Behavior, Deviant Behavior, and Negative Emotions of Employees.
 International Studies of Management & Organization, 40(1), 74–91. doi:10.2753/IMO0020-8825400105

 Tsai, Y., & Wu, S. (2010).
 The relationships between organisational citizenship behaviour, job satisfaction and turnover intention.
 Journal of Clinical Nursing, 19(23/24), 3564–3574. doi:10.1111/j.1365-2702.2010.03375.x

-Disclaimer: These are the personal opinions of Dr. Hom and not medical advice and is solely for entertainment or educational purposes.
+Disclaimer: These are the personal opinions of Dr. Hom and not medical, legal or financial advice.
+It is designed for entertainment or education.
 He is also a licensed life, health and disability agent in California, License # 0I18299.

 © Copyright 2013 Richard Hom OD MPA aka “Tips4EyeDocs”